sirhair/calebspitch/readme.md

 Before coding, open the folder using a command line interface, and run
 ```
-grunt
+gulp
 ```
-this will start grunt.
+this will start gulp.
 Keep that window running in the background.

 You will also need a command line for running git commands